-There are few dog breeds that have the balanced personality and temperament of a Boxer.
+Few dog breeds have a balanced personality and temperament like a Boxer.
 Not only are they fun-loving, but they’re also energetic and courageous.
-They’re great single-owner dogs, yet attractive family dogs too.
+They’re great for single-owner dogs, yet attractive for large families with kids too.

-Two Boxer colors are officially recognized by the AKC as standard colors.
-In addition, Boxers come with 5 different types of coat markings.
-Though only three of the markings are recognized.
+Two Boxer colors are officially recognized by the American Kennel Club as “standard” colors.
+In addition, Boxers are bred with 5 different types of coat markings.
+If you’re struggling with these color choices, do not worry.
+Here’s all you need to know about Boxer colors.

 RECOMMENDED: 9 Amazing Colors of Dogs